• Tools

 Key points:

-• Update behavior is PATCH-style incremental update: only provided fields are changed and omitted fields remain unchanged
+• Update behavior is PATCH-style: only provided fields are changed and omitted fields remain unchanged

-• MatchFieldName must use the SharePoint internal column name, not the display name
+• MatchFieldName must use the SharePoint internal column name, not the display name.
+Common mappings: Task Name → Title, Assigned To → AssignedTo, Due Date → DueDate

-• MatchFieldName: Internal column name used as the create-or-update match key (for example Title).
+• MatchFieldName (string): Internal column name used as the create-or-update match key.
+Example: Title.

 Output:

-• Item: The created or updated item object, including returned fields plus create-only metadata such as createdDateTime, lastModifiedDateTime, and webUrl
+• Item (object): The created or updated item object, including id, fields, createdDateTime, lastModifiedDateTime, and webUrl.

 Update an Item